dlccyes/CollegeNotes/NTUnotes/Game Theory.md

   - ![Image](https://i.imgur.com/U9dsU4N.png)
   - payment function = max of everyone else's utility when excluding you - when including you ($i$)
     - so if you're not pivotal, you don't pay anything (as you don't change anything)
+    - can be interpreted as, you get paid the sum of others' utility when you exist, and you pay the sum of others' utility when you don't
     - generally >= 0
     - social cost of the individual $i$
     - \> 0 → you make things worse by existing